adam-botma/hackathon-badASS/README.md

 ## Functionality Overview
   * User can CRUD a task
   * User can CRUD a column
+  * User can add photos to tasks
+  * User can watch intro videos to understand how the app works
   * User can order tasks within a column by dragging tasks
   * User can move tasks to new columns by dragging them
   * User can rearrange the columns order by dragging them